Alegram20/Eductive/README.md

 6. In Libraries import .jar file -> mysql-connector-java-8.0.18.
 7. Go to Services->Databases->New Connection-> MySQL (Connector/J Driver)->Add mysql-connector-java-8.0.18-> OK
 8. Right click in the Database which we uploaded and select Connect
-9. Credentials are username: "root" and password: "" , the OK
+9. Credentials are username: "root" and password: "" , then OK
 10. After all, if we do not have an error, we can Build and Run our project.